Last Updated on October 6, 2022 by Griselda M.

 A baked cheesecake is one whose recipe contains eggs.
 The eggs help set the cheesecake once it has been fully baked.
 In the end, they create an extremely stable cake.

 That being said, you can also freeze unbaked cheesecake.
-These recipes don’t contain any eggs and are set inside of a fridge.
+These recipes don’t contain any eggs and are set inside a fridge.
 While they are considered to be less stable, when it comes to freezing, imagine them being a type of ice cream.

 When it comes to thawing cheesecake, it is harder to do so with unbaked cheesecake.
 But, it is not impossible!